romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What can you understand by reading a GitHub Actions workflow configuration file?
+Q: What can you understand by reading a GitHub Actions workflow configuration file?
 <details><summary>Show the answer</summary><p>

 - **The specific steps and actions that the workflow will execute, along with the events that trigger it**